andrebrogard/aws-cdk-todo-demo/README.md

 cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --profile toolsuser
 ```

-### Development, Staging and Production
+### Development and Production

 To bootstrap the other accounts, run:
 ```
-cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --profile stageuser --trust 111111111111
+cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --profile devuser --trust 111111111111
 ```
-Then also run this command with the development and production profile.
+Then also run this command with the production user.
 This creates IAM roles that the pipeline in the tools account may assume, because of the 'trust' flag.

 ## Deployment